-In accordance with Government Auditing Standards, we have also issued our report dated June 22, 2018 on our consideration of the City's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated June 24, 2019 on our consideration of the City's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the City's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City's internal control over financial reporting and compliance.

-Mauldin & Jenlins, LLC
+Mauldin & Jenhins, LLC

-Atlanta, Georgia June 22, 2018
+Atlanta, Georgia June 24, 2019

-The following discussion and analysis of the City of Stonecrest, Georgia (the "City") introduces the basic financial statements for the fiscal period ended December 31, 2017.
-This activity is for the first fiscal period of the City; therefore, selected comparative information does not exist.
+The following discussion and analysis of the City of Stonecrest, Georgia (the "City") introduces the basic financial statements for the fiscal period ended December 31, 2018.
+This activity is for the first full twelve month period of the City; therefore, selected comparative information will be between the twelve months ended December 31, 2018 and the six months ended December 31, 2017.
 Management prepared this discussion that should be read in conjunction with the basic financial statements, footnotes, and supplementary information found in this report.
 This information taken collectively is designed to provide readers with an understanding of the City's finances.